Home Loan Arrears QA

 Q: How many months mortgage arrears before repossession?

-A: The process to recover or sell your property can differ from lender to lender depending on their internal collection policy.
+A: The process to recover or sell your property after your loan falls into arrears can differ from lender to lender depending on their internal collection policy.
 Below you can read an example relevant to the procedures in Australia:

-1. Day 1 – monthly payment due and not paid.
+- Day 1 – monthly mortgage repayments due and not paid.

-3. Notice to pay – this needs to be sent before a repossession can occur.
-Notice to pay generally is sent within 30 days after the default.
-If the mortgage allows, it can be submitted before one month.
+- Indeed a lender must send a "notice to pay" before repossession can occur.
+Typically, you send this notice within 30 days after the default.
+If the mortgage allows, the lender can submit it before one month.

-4. Repossession can occur one month after the notice to pay is sent.
+- Repossession can occur one month after a lender sends the notice to pay.

-5. Court orders to instruct a sheriff – legally a lender can change locks and remove occupants from the property one month after the notice to pay.
+- Court orders to instruct a sheriff – legally a lender can change locks and remove occupants from the property one month after the notice to pay.
 However, a lender will usually proceed to court to obtain instructions for a sheriff to evict the homeowner.
-This is because the lender may expose themselves and be held liable for civil or criminal damages for excessive force.
-The result is that court proceedings can take time.
+Certainly, this is because the lender may expose themselves to liability for civil or criminal damages for using excessive force.
+As a result, court proceedings can take time.

-Another factor that can affect or delay a repossession is where the lender may need to answer questions to a credit ombudsman complaint.
-This happens in a large number of mortgage arrears cases.
-These can stall and delay the repossession process; however, in most cases, are only a delay tactic.
+Also, delays repossession delays may occur where the lender needs to answer questions to a credit ombudsman complaint.
+Certainly, this happens in a large number of mortgage arrears cases.
+Consequently, these can stall and delay the repossession process; however, in most cases, are only a delay tactic.

 We have seen repossessions occur six months, and even 12 months after the first non-payment of a home loan.